jonopriestley/avrsim-python/README.md

 scaffold, given as an example of what you may choose to do in AVR Basic Sim.

+Download the entire repository as is and run shell.py with a file passed to it to begin the simulator.

 To run the file open a terminal window in the folder and run the shell.py file, passing in avr.txt (or another file of your